Bennett Place: Bennett Place State Historic Site

 James and Nancy Bennett, owners of the meeting place, were simple yeoman farmers who had suffered tremendously during the four years of war.
 They lost a son and son-in-law: Lorenzo, who served in the 27th North Carolina, buried in Winchester, Virginia; and their daughter Eliza's husband, Robert Duke, who died in a Confederate Army hospital and is buried in Lynchburg, Virginia.
 Their 3rd child, Alfonzo, was not in the war but died during the Civil War years (1864).
 The Bennetts never fully recovered from the war, and in 1878, James Bennett died and the family moved to the new community of Durham to begin a life without him.

-The farm was abandoned and fell into ruin; a fire finally destroying the farmhouse in 1921.
+The farm was abandoned and fell into ruin; a fire finally destroyed the farmhouse in 1921.
 In 1923 the Unity monument was dedicated on the site.
 Among the many contributors to the preservation of this historic landmark were the Duke, Everett, and Morgan families.

 In 1960 the site was fully reclaimed and restored by local preservationists.
 It was reconstructed as a two-story log structure covered by weatherboards with a gable roof and a shed addition.
 Also on the property are a log kitchen and smokehouse.
 It was then turned over to the State of North Carolina and made a state historic site.

 The Bennett Place State Historic Site now belongs to the North Carolina Department of Natural and Cultural Resources and is located in the west end of Durham, near Duke University.
-The site is open to the public, Tuesday-Saturday, 9am-5pm, with a visitor center, museum, theater presentation, "Dawn of Peace", research library, gift shop, and the reconstruction of the Bennett farm.
+The site is open to the public, Tuesday-Saturday, 9am-5pm, with a visitor center, museum, theater presentation, "Dawn of Peace", gift shop, and the reconstruction of the Bennett farm.
 Living history programs and the commemoration of the surrender take place throughout the year.
 It was listed on the National Register of Historic Places in 1970.

 On April 15, 2010, the Bennett Place Historic Site unveiled a new painting by Civil War artist Dan Nance, entitled "The First Meeting".
 On the same day, the site gave its first William Vatavuk Scholarship, a yearly scholarship for students who wish to major in history in college.
 The scholarship honors the late William Vatavuk, who wrote Dawn of Peace, the first guidebook for the historic site.